136MasterNR/Battles-of-Batch/README.md

 ## Strategy Method
 ### How it Works : Enemies (#3.0)
-  - Enemies spawn with a random amount of HP, depends on which level you have selected.
+  - Enemies spawn with a random amount of HP, the amount increases depending on the level you have selected.
-  - Enemies deal a random amount of damage to the player.
+  - Enemies deal a random amount of damage to the player, the amount increases depending on the level you have selected.
   - Every enemy deals its own damage, so this means once one enemy is dead it will no longer deal damage, dealing less total damage to the player.

 ### How it Works : Skills (#3.1)